-There are a myriad of camera settings that affect a photograph.
-How many of these changes actually affect the raw files is a matter of debate for some and a confusion for most.
+There is a myriad of camera settings that affect a photograph.
+How many of these changes actually affect the raw files is a matter of debate for some and confusion for most.
 The common word is that none of the camera settings actually affect the raw files and these are only important if saving photographs as jpg.
-It this true?
+Is this true?
 Let’s explore in some more detail.

-Often called as digital negatives, raw files are the without any doubt, the best format to save photos in the camera while clicking.
-It does give a lot of control on photographs and post-processing is the way to ensure the best possible results (Post Processing RAW).
-Post-processing and photo-editing is the equivalent of darkrooms now a days.
+Often called digital negatives, raw files are without any doubt, the best format to save photos in the camera while clicking.
+It does give a lot of control over photographs and post-processing is the way to ensure the best possible results (Post Processing RAW).
+Post-processing and photo-editing is the equivalent of darkrooms nowadays.
 So shift to raw if you are still clicking jpg (Image File Formats – Basics).

 Factors which affect raw files